danielhaim1/Modulator/README.md

 Report Bugs
 -----------

-If you encounter any bugs while using Modulator, please report them to the GitHub issue tracker.
+If you encounter any bugs while using Modulator, please report them to the [GitHub issue tracker](https://github.com/danielhaim1/modulator/issues).
-When submitting a bug report, please include as much information as possible.
+When submitting a bug report, please include as much information as possible, such as:
+*   Version of Modulator used.
+*   Browser/Node.js environment and version.
+*   Steps to reproduce the bug.
+*   Expected behavior vs. actual behavior.
+*   Any relevant code snippets.